-Typically, individuals with elevated are advised to lose weight to prevent the onset of type 2 diabetes.
-However, a new study by an international team of researchers has called this approach into question by evaluating the effectiveness of alternative strategies to combat .
+Typically, people with elevated blood sugar are advised to lose weight to prevent the onset of type 2 diabetes.
+However, a new study by an international team of researchers questions that approach by evaluating the effectiveness of alternative strategies to combat the disease.

-The scientists found that the risk of developing the disease can be significantly reduced through healthy eating and physical activity.
-According to the researchers, the key to treating prediabetes also lies in the proper distribution of fat in the human body.
+The scientists found that healthy eating and physical activity can significantly reduce the risk of developing diabetes.
+The researchers say the key to treating prediabetes also lies in the proper distribution of fat in the human body.

-While the overall findings do not dismiss the importance of in lowering the risk of diabetes, they encourage a reevaluation of which prevention strategies should take priority.
+While the overall findings don’t dismiss the importance of weight loss in lowering the risk of diabetes, they encourage a reevaluation of which prevention strategies should take priority.

 “Restoring normal fasting blood sugar levels is the most important goal in preventing type 2 diabetes, not the number on the scale,” emphasized diabetes specialist Andreas Birkenfeld from the University of Tübingen (Germany).